notsnip/workstation-config/readme.md

 ## TODO:

 - [ ] Automate the installation of GNOME extensions if possible
-- [ ] Replace the line break and say functions with a better implementation (i'm a little dumb)
+- [ ] Replace the line break and say functions with a better implementation (Can be done easily!)